William Henry Conley: Zion's Watch Tower Tract Society

 Conley was the first president of Zion's Watch Tower Tract Society, from 1881 to 1884.
 In December 1884, the Society was incorporated with Charles Taze Russell as president.
 In 1896, the Society was renamed Watch Tower Bible and Tract Society, and later became associated with Jehovah's Witnesses.

 While president of the Society, Conley provided assistance for the three-volume series Theocratic Kingdom by George N. H. Peters; Peters dedicated the work partially to Conley, claiming to be "deeply indebted for sympathy and pecuniary aid in the prosecution and publication of the work."
 However, the May 1883 issue of Zion’s Watch Tower criticized Peters' work, recommending that readers not purchase the title.

 In 1894 Russell introduced a letter from Conley by briefly referencing him as "a member of the early Allegheny Bible Class."
 Following Conley's death in July 1897, Zion's Watch Tower provided no obituary, nor any statement that specifically mentioned his name and his involvement with the Society.

 Christian and Missionary Alliance

 Conley was a member of the board of managers of the non denominational Christian and Missionary Alliance (CMA), and was instrumental in funding and organizing it at local, state and national levels through the International Missionary Alliance (IMA).
 In 1889, Conley funded and organized the CMA mission in Jerusalem under control of his home mission which would later come under the auspices of the IMA and eventually the CMA.
 In the same year, the International Missionary Alliance was legally incorporated with W. H. Conley's $5000 contribution.
 The Pittsburgh branch of the Christian and Missionary Alliance was formally established in 1894.
 Conley was elected president of both the Pittsburgh branch and at the state level, an office which he retained until his death in 1897.

 Business and charitable interests

-William Conley worked his way from bookkeeper to co-owner of the Riter Conley Company, a worldwide supplier to the drilling, mining, manufacturing, and marine industries.
-Conley was also director and a stockholder of the Third National Bank of Allegheny.
+William Conley was director and a stockholder of the Third National Bank of Allegheny.

-William and his wife were active in several Pittsburgh charities, including an orphanage and school for African-American children, as well as a local hospital.